NordicTrack Elliptical Reviews

 NordicTrack Ellipticals – The Current Lineup

-These unique center drive ellipticals offer up to an incredible 32″ stride, adjustable inclines (plus decline on the FS14i), advanced touch screen displays and iFit workout technology.
+These unique center drive ellipticals offer up to an incredible 32″ stride, adjustable incline & decline, advanced touch screen displays and iFIT workout technology.
 Although pricier than the other models, these give you a much more complete workout.

-The Front Drive Series consists of the Commercial 9.9 and Commercial 14.9.
-The mid-level Commercial 12.9 may have been discontinued.
+The Front Drive Series now consists of the AirGlide 14i and the new AirGlide 16.
+The AirGlide 7i has been discontinued.

-These ellipticals offer a more compact size along with generous power adjustable 19-20″ strides, power incline up to 20% and plenty of built in workouts.
+These ellipticals offer a more compact size along with generous power adjustable 19″ adjustable strides, power incline and decline (-5% to 15%) and up to 26 resistance levels.

-We like the Commercial 14.9 the best of this series, as it gives you the longer 20″ stride, larger touch screen display, 20 degrees of incline and 24 digital resistance levels.
+We like the AirGlide 16 the best of this series, as it gives you the larger touch screen display, incline and decline, and the heavier 32 lb. flywheel.